 Communication skills

 It’s equally important that CFOs communicate effectively with their staff.
-They need to set clear priorities, keep everyone motivated, and ensure that their work is aligned to the company’s mission, strategy, and objectives.
+They need to set clear priorities, keep everyone motivated, and ensure that their work is aligned with the company’s mission, strategy, and objectives.

 Human Resource Infrastructure 360°™